 Unless you have no other outside interest in your life it is highly unlikely you will be able to read absolutely everything that is sent to you.
 Everyone develops their own technique.
 The best place to start is with the Agenda and the Business Committee's Report; if Synod were a play then these would together make the script and director's instructions.
-They will help you put everything into some sort of order and it helps to develop a series of folders for the electronic papers as well as the hard copies if you choose to receive them like that.
+They will help you put everything into some sort of order.